foncteur/foncteur.github.io/_posts/2020-11-15-introduction-to-lisp.markdown

 The primitive `if` takes, as you can see, three arguments.
 The first one will be evaluated to a boolean.
 If it is true, then the result of the whole expression will be the evaluation of the second argument.
 If not, then the third argument will be evaluated and returned.

+There is another construct, called `quote`, that we will not use a lot.
+I will just say that `quote x` returns `x` without evaluating it.

 Here we are, we have a basic description of this minimalistic language.
 As it is compatible with [guile](https://www.gnu.org/software/guile/), we will use this interpreter for now.
 This will allow us to learn how to use our Lisp.
 Then, I will show you how I wrote my own interpreter for this language.

 -----